salad/salad/README.md

         Given I visit the url "http://www.wk.com/"
         When I look around
         Then I should see "Wieden+Kennedy" somewhere in the page
     ```

-1. Inside the features directory, create a steps file, `our-website-is-up-steps.py`, that imports the salad terrains, like:

-    ```python
-    from salad.steps.everything import *
-    ```

-1. Also 1.
-Inside the features directory, create a `terrain.py`, that imports the salad steps, like:

-    ```python
-    from salad.terrains.everything import *
-    ```